Have you been asking yourself, what is window jamb? If yes, and you’re planning on hiring a window installer, this comprehensive read is for you.

 One of the most critical parts of a window is the jamb, and there are three types, one on each side, which is the side jambs, and one at the top, which is the head jamb.
 All three provide structural support to keep the window panes firmly in place inside the frame.

 To do this, they have to be placed between the glass of the window pane and the window frame.
 This is only a very basic description.
-However, various elements are necessary to fully answer the question.
+However, various elements are necessary to fully answer the what is window jamb question.

 What are Window Jambs?